lifelong-learning-systems/l2metrics/evaluation/README.md

 # Multi-Lifetime Metrics Evaluation

-The L2Metrics evaluation package contains a Jupyter notebook and Python script for evaluating multi-lifetime metrics.
+The L2Metrics evaluation package contains a Jupyter notebook (`evaluation.ipynb`) and Python script (`evaluate.py`) for evaluating multi-lifetime metrics.
 The Jupyter notebook and Python script perform the same functions, but the script allows users to parse, aggregate, and display LL metrics without having to start a Jupyter server.
+Additionally, the Jupyter notebook relies on the Python script as it contains helper functions for storing STE data and computing metrics on lifelong learning logs.

 ## Usage